Auditors: 30M taxpayers will owe more due to low withholding

 New tax withholding tables for employers were put together by the government early this year.
 About 30 million workers received pay that was “under-withheld” — making their paychecks bigger this year but bringing a larger bill at tax time next spring, according to the Government Accountability Office’s report.

 About 27 million taxpayers would have been affected even if the new law hadn’t been enacted.
-The changes, however, added 3 million to that number.
+The changes, however, added an estimated 3 million to that number.

+Millions of American workers started getting fatter paychecks early this year, as employers withheld less money in anticipation of lower income taxes under the law.
+According to the nonpartisan Tax Policy Center, a middle-income household should on average get a $930 tax cut this year, lifting its after-tax income by 1.6 percent.

+But many taxpayers will end up paying more, because of complications in the new tax law that may not have been taken into account by employers in estimating workers’ tax obligations.

 The Treasury Department and the IRS are responsible for updating the tax withholding tables each year.
 Highlighting the importance of accurate tables, the GAO said Treasury and the IRS currently don’t lay out in writing their roles and responsibilities for annual updates.
 The auditors recommended that they do so, in accordance with federal standards for internal controls.